Splitting quaternion algebras over quadratic number fields: Finding a zero divisor

+Let $\A\cong M_2(\mathbb{Q}(\sqrt{d}))$ be given by structure constants.
+At this point we are able construct a subalgebra $\B$ of $\A$ which is a quaternion algebra over $\Q$.
+This was also established in the extended abstract \cite{MACIS}.
+However, as $\B$ may be a division algebra, this seemingly does not help us in finding a zero divisor in $\A$.

-\begin{theorem} Let $\A\cong M_2(\mathbb{Q}(\sqrt{d}))$ be given by structure constants.
-Then there exists a polynomial time ff-algorithm which finds a zero divisor in $\A$. \end{theorem} \begin{proof} First we construct a quaternion subalgebra $H$ over $\mathbb{Q}$ using Corollary \ref{quat}.
+The key observation missing from \cite{MACIS} is the following.
+Not every quaternion division algebra over $\Q$ can be obtained as a subalgebra of $M_2(\Q(\sqrt{d}))$, only those which are split by $\Q(\sqrt{d})$.
+The next theorem turns this observation into an algorithm for finding a zero divisor in $\A$: \begin{theorem} Let $\A\cong M_2(\mathbb{Q}(\sqrt{d}))$ be given by structure constants.
+Then Algorithm \ref{alg} computes a zero divisor in $\A$.
+Algorithm \ref{alg} is randomized and runs in polynomial time if one is allowed to call an oracle for factoring integers. \end{theorem} \begin{proof} First we construct a quaternion subalgebra $H$ over $\mathbb{Q}$ using Corollary \ref{quat}.
 If $H$ is isomorphic to $M_2(\mathbb{Q})$, then one can find a zero divisor in it by using the algorithm form \cite{IRS}.
 If not then there exists an element $s\in H$ such that $s^2=d$.
 Indeed, since $H$ is split by $\mathbb{Q}(\sqrt{d})$ and therefore contains $\mathbb{Q}(\sqrt{d})$ as a subfield \cite[Theorem 1.2.8]{Vigneras}.
 Let $1,u,v,uv$ be a quaternion basis with $u^2=a,v^2=b$.
 Every non-central element whose trace is zero (in $H$) is a $\mathbb{Q}$-linear combination of $u$, $v$ and $uv$.
 Hence finding an element $s$ such that $s^2=d$ is equivalent to solving the following equation: